ART SERIES EMERGES AT SUBSTATION SITE

 The Denny Substation is intended to be a part of the community and a benefit to the City of Seattle.
 While working with the neighborhood, Seattle City Light intends to offer transcendent experiences and inspiration through publicly accessible artwork.
 ALL RISE promises to be aesthetically and conceptually rich, encouraging views from multiple points while weaving the community into the work.
 For more information find us on Facebook

 Meagan Atiyeh and Elizabeth Spavento to Curate Arts Programming at Denny Substation Site

 Portland, OR curators Meagan Atiyeh and Elizabeth Spavento will program a series of performances and temporary art installations at the Denny Substation site.
-The duo will develop, manage and coordinate an arts program to present artworks in a variety of media for a 12 to 18-month period beginning in fall 2013.
+The duo will develop, manage and coordinate an arts program to present artworks in a variety of media for a 12 to 18-month period beginning in spring 2014.
 Exhibitions and events will be free and open to the public.
-Read more on Meagan and Elizabeth here.
+Read more on Meagan and Elizabeth here

 Lead Pencil Studio and Ned Kahn selected for Denny Substation Artwork Project

-Seattle artists Annie Han and Daniel Mihalyo of Lead Pencil Studio and California artist Ned Kahn will be members of the design team for Seattle City Light's (SCL) proposed Denny Substation project in Seattle's Cascade neighborhood, near Denny Way and Stewart Street.
+Seattle artists Annie Han and Daniel Mihalyo of Lead Pencil Studio and California artist Ned Kahn are members of the design team for Seattle City Light's proposed Denny Substation project in Seattle's Cascade neighborhood, near Denny Way and Stewart Street.
 The artists will develop permanent artwork that connects the new substation to the surrounding neighborhood to create a strong presence and reinforce the public nature and essential function of the station.
-Read the full story here.
+Read the full story here